eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/customFilters.rst

 Creating the Custom Filter
 --------------------------

-A custom filter must be implemented by a class which inherates from |IContentFilter-api|.
+A custom filter must be implemented by a class which inherits from |IContentFilter-api|.
-There is only one function must be implemented, overriding |IContentFilter::evaluate-api|.
+Only one function must be implemented, overriding |IContentFilter::evaluate-api|.
 Each time a sample is received by a |DataReader-api|, this function is called with next arguments.

 - ``payload`` - The serialized payload of the sample which the custom filter has to evaluate.
 - ``sample_info`` - The extra information which accompanies the sample.
 - ``reader_guid`` - The GUID of the reader for which the filter is being evaluated.

-The function returns a boolean where ``true`` implies the samples is accepted and ``false`` rejects the sample.
+The function returns a boolean where ``true`` implies the sample is accepted and ``false`` rejects the sample.

 Next snippet code shows an example of Custom Filter which deserialize the ``index`` field from a serialized sample and rejects samples where ``index`` > ``low_mark_`` and ``index`` < ``high_mark_``.